Srujith20/Glomeruli-Binary-Classifier/README.md

 ## Fine Tuning
 <a name="section-13"></a>
 - Unfreezed the base model to force the weights to be tuned from generic feature maps to features associated specifically with the dataset
-- Compiled and ran the model model again
+- Compiled and ran the model again

 ## Testing and performace
 <a name="section-13"></a>